joshaber/simple-server/README.md

 # simple-server

-This is a very simple (but good!) server.
+This is a very simple (but bad!) server.

 something clever to add to the README